erg-lang/erg/doc/EN/syntax/type/20_compound.md

 * forall N in 0..<Len(T) (Len(T) <= Len(U)), U[N] == T[N] => U <: T (oblivion rule)
 ```

-Arrays like the one below are not valid types.
+Lists like the one below are not valid types.
 It is an intentional design to emphasize that the elements of the array are homogenized.

 ```erg
 [Int, Str]